-For new graduates, a perfect storm is brewing.
+For the new graduates of the class of 2020, a perfect storm is brewing.
 It’s imbued with fear, anxiety, and dread.
-We are stepping into a Covid-afflicted world, along millions of Indians waiting to enter the workforce.
+We are stepping into a Covid-afflicted world, along with 36 million Indians waiting to enter the workforce.
 Jobs are scarce, and we are all looking at a long, unending line of unpaid internships.

 Here’s an idea for a coming-of-age novel.
 It opens in medias res: Our protagonist is a graduate with a well-cushioned resume, a degree or two, who stepped outside the hallowed halls of school quite recently.
 They are fired with a passion to build on that education, but anxiety takes point on every alternate page, searing through their dreams.
 This constant state of flux then becomes the prologue and epilogue to a book rife with uncertainty.
 Our graduate has come of age in this age, in the era of a pandemic, where disillusionment with the world is swiftly translating into an emotional crisis.